jsonresume/resume-website/_posts/2014-07-05-announcing-first-official-version.markdown

 To garantee the **success** of JSON resume, we will be aiming to integrate as an import/export option where ever possible.
 We want a thriving theme ecosystem and as many tools as possible.

+Please leave your feedback and ideas below!
+Also, please join the movement!